MassimilianoCattani/Percent-bars/README.md

 Dictionary:

 Keys are the available options.
-Each options has a sub dict holdong two key/value pairs:
+Each options has a sub dict holding two key/value pairs:
   - key/value pair to hold the number of time the option has been selected {'n':0}.
   - key/value pair to keep updated the shared percentage{'per':0}.